open-amt-cloud-toolkit/docs/docs/Microservices/MPS/securityMPS.md

 ## Security Assets

-### 1. Intel&reg; AMT credentials
+### 1. Intel® AMT credentials
-AMT credentials allows a user to remotely control Intel&reg; AMT device and these credentials are configured in AMT Firmware.
+AMT credentials allows a user to remotely control Intel® AMT device and these credentials are configured in AMT Firmware.
 When user performs an action on the device using REST API, MPS then fetches corresponding credentials of that device from Vault and uses it as part of digest authentication.
 It is highly recommended to use strong password (as per AMT password requirements) and also, unique passwords per device to make it more secure.

 ### 2. Intel&reg; MPS credentials
 Every Intel&reg; device needs to be authenticated prior to successful connection to MPS.
 MPS credentials are used to authenticate every Intel&reg; device.
 After establishing TLS connection with MPS, device sends it's username and password, which will then be used to authenticate.
 It is highly recommended that every device use a unique username and password.

-### 3. Device Allowlist (List of UUIDs)
+### 3. Device Allowlist (List of GUIDs)
-Each Intel&reg; AMT device has a unique identifier (UUID) assigned to it and this UUID is assigned by Original Equipment Manufacturer (OEM).
+Each Intel® AMT device has a unique identifier (GUID) assigned to it and this GUID is assigned by Original Equipment Manufacturer (OEM).
 As discussed above, devices are authenticated by MPS using MPS credentials.
-But even before validating credentials, only allowlist Intel&reg; AMT devices can be allowed to connect to make it more secure and this is being done using the allowlist UUID.
+But even before validating credentials, only allowlist Intel® AMT devices can be allowed to connect to make it more secure and this is being done using the allowlist GUID.
 When Vault is being used to store device credentials, this list of devices is also the allowlist.

 ### 4. APIKey
 Every client/user needs to be authenticated before allowing them to perform an action using REST API call.
 APIKey will be used by MPS to authenticate a client/user.